Madarosis: Recent research

 There is currently researching being done to find more treatments dependent on the different pre-existing conditions.

 Studies are being conducted in which madarosis can be related to malignancy.
 A study by Groehler and Rose found that there was a statistical significance between these two.
 They concluded that patients malignancy lesions on the eyelid have a higher chance of having madarosis than a patient with a benign lesion.
 They stated that despite the fact that it is significant, the absence of madarosis does not mean the lesion cannot be malignant.

 In many leprosy cases, madarosis is a symptom or a quality after diagnosis.
 However, in India, leprosy is common and researchers report a case of madarosis before diagnosis of leprosy with no skin lesions, only madarosis.
 This allowed for quicker treatment.

-A main reason many people have madarosis is due to the chemotherapy drugs.
+The main reason many people have madarosis is due to the chemotherapy drugs.
 There was a clinical trial in 2011 that tested an eyelash gel called bimatoprost.
 This gel enhanced the eyelashes in quantity and thickness.
 They tested this on 20 breast cancer patients who were undergoing chemotherapy.
 Results seemed positive, in that the group of people who used the gel had growth of eyelashes after the chemotherapy drugs.